Hipparchus-Math/hipparchus/src/site/markdown/userguide/utilities.md

 ## 6.6 Fast mathematical functions
-Apache Commons Math provides a faster, more accurate, portable alternative to the regular `Math` and `StrictMath`classes for large scale computation.
+Hipparchus provides a faster, more accurate, portable alternative to the regular `Math` and `StrictMath`classes for large scale computation.